Franco-British Exhibition

 The Franco-British Exhibition was a large public fair held in London between 14 May and 31 October 1908.
+It was the first in the series of the White City Exhibitions.
 The exhibition attracted 8 million visitors and celebrated the Entente Cordiale signed in 1904 by the United Kingdom and France.
 The chief architect of the buildings was John Belcher.

 The Exhibition was held in an area of west London near Shepherd's Bush which is now called White City: the area acquired its name from the exhibition buildings which were all painted white.
 The 1908 Summer Olympics fencing events were held in the district alongside the festivities.

 Attractions

-The fair was the largest exhibition of its kind in Britain, and the first international exhibition co-organised and sponsored by two countries.
+The fair was the first international exhibition co-organised and sponsored by two countries.
 It covered an area of some 140 acre, including an artificial lake, surrounded by an immense network of white buildings in elaborate (often Oriental) styles.

 The most popular attractions at the exhibition were the two so-called "colonial villages"—an "Irish village" and a "Senegalese village", which were designed to communicate the success of imperialism.
 The Irish village ("Ballymaclinton") was inhabited by 150 "colleens" (Irish girls) who demonstrated various forms of domestic industry, as well as displays of manufacturing and even an art gallery.
 The "Senegalese village" was a so-called "native village" displaying day-to-day life, as well as various artefacts.
 Press reports commented on the "surprising cleanliness" of the Irish, while readers were reminded that the Senegalese were "cleaner than they looked".

-Also exhibited was Locomotive No.516 from the South East & Chatham Railway (SE&CR) with a tri-composite brake carriage.
+Also exhibited was Locomotive No.516 from the South Eastern & Chatham Railway (SE&CR) with a tri-composite railway brake carriage.

 Limericks were used to advertise this event: